On the complexity of binary polynomial optimization over acyclic hypergraphs: Hardness for -acyclic hypergraphs

 Observe that condition (c3') coincides with condition \ref{ass: c3}, when we adjust the latter to Simple Max-Cut.

-Next, we move on to describing the inapproximability result.
-We start by defining what an $r$-approximation is for any maximization problem $P$, where $r \in [0, 1]$.
+Next, we present the hardness of approximation result.
+We start by defining the concept of $r$-approximation, for any maximization problem $P$, where $r \in [0, 1]$.
 Let \emph{ALG} be an algorithm that returns a feasible solution to $P$ yielding objective value \emph{ALG(I)}, for every instance $I$ of $P$.
 Now, let us fix $I$.
 We denote by $l(I)$ the minimum value that the objective function of $I$ can achieve on all feasible points, and by \emph{OPT(I)} the optimum value of that instance.
 Then, we say that an algorithm \emph{ALG} is a \emph{$r$-approximation} for $P$ if, for every instance $I$ of $P$, we have that $\frac{ALG(I) - l(I)}{OPT(I) - l(I)} \geq r$.
 In particular, when $P$ is Max-Cut, we have that $l(I) = 0$ for all instances $I$.
+In \cite{TreSorSudWil} the authors show that it is NP-hard to obtain an $r$-approximation algorithm for Max-Cut, for $r > \frac{16}{17}$.
+The next result then follows by reducing Max-Cut to \eqref{pb} using the reduction in Proposition~\ref{reduction}.